 Rock climbing shoes (taking off the La Sportiva Skwama)

-The La Sportiva Skwama is a soft, flexible shoe
+The La Sportiva Skwama is a soft, flexible shoe | Credit: Switchback Travel

 A stiff shoe will also offer more edging power, as it provides a solid platform for your foot to stand on tiny edges.
-For this reason, we like a stiffer shoe for vertical face and slab.
+For this reason, we like a stiffer shoe for vertical faces and slab.
 Soft shoes, on the other hand, do not provide the stability needed for precise edging, but enable you to toe in better on steep routes.
 Plus, you’ll be able to feel the holds more underfoot, which many climbers like.
 Soft shoes are also more comfortable to downsize, so you can really hone in a tight, snug fit.
 Finally, keep in mind that the thinner the sole, the softer the shoe will be.
-For example, the Scarpa Instinct VSR’s 2-millimeter sole helps to make it a much softer shoe than its sibling, the Instinct VS (with 3.5mm sole).
+For example, the Scarpa Instinct VSR’s 2-millimeter sole helps to make it a much softer shoe than its sibling, the Instinct VS (with a 3.5mm sole).

-Closure: Laces, Velcro, or Slipper
+Closure: Laces, Velcro, or Slippers

 Laces